lucasschneider/mpl-koha-patch-WE/docs/README.md

 ## Additional patron messages
 This option removes the predefined patron message "Special Note" provided by LibLime Koha, which  is rarely or never used by MPL staff.

-Additionally, this option adds predefined messages to the selection list which are frequently used, but not provided by LibLime Koha:
+This option adds predefined messages to the selection list which are frequently used, but not provided by LibLime Koha:

 * "Patron must have library card at next checkout."
 * "Patron has signed Laptop/iPad Loan Agreement form.
 Form on file."